Leafwing-Studios/leafwing-website/content/post/reliable-change-detection.md

 From an end user's perspective, reliable change detection allows you to write code that only affects entities with added or changed components *exactly* once, *no matter what*.

 This simple, bug-free mental model enables tremendous productivity, letting users prototype, refactor and aggressively use these features without worrying that they'll suddenly break.
-At worst, our systems will be in a poorly-considered order, where changes are detected before they are emitted and we'll end up with at most one frame of delay per change emitting-detecting pair.
+At worst, our systems will be in a poorly-considered order, where changes are detected before they are emitted, and we'll end up with at most one frame of delay per change emitting-detecting pair.

 If you're looking to implement change detection in *your* ECS (or other vaguely analogous dataflow engine), use per-system change detection or change-counting ring buffers, depending on your performance needs.
+Bevy tends to encourage large numbers of systems to take advantage of our automatic parallelism (and doesn't care about the false negatives after a very long skip), so the latter was preferred.
 Reliability is a killer feature, helping your users avoid subtle, painful bugs and enabling them to use change detection to design fast and elegant data flows by skipping work that doesn't need to (or even *shouldn't*) be done.

 While I helped design solutions, clarify constraints, organize work and review changes, huge amounts of credit belong to the rest of the Bevy team.
 In particular:

-- [@davier](https://github.com/davier) for doing the huge majority of this implementation work
+* [@davier](https://github.com/davier) for doing the huge majority of this implementation work
-- [@cart](https://github.com/sponsors/cart) for creating Bevy, writing the intial change detection implementation (including the awesome `DerefMut` trick) and helping us polish the new implementation
+* [@cart](https://github.com/sponsors/cart) for creating Bevy, writing the intial change detection implementation (including the awesome `DerefMut` trick) and helping us polish the new implementation
-- [@bjorn3](https://github.com/bjorn3) and [@jamadazi](https://github.com/jamadazi) for sketching out the algorithm we used
+* [@bjorn3](https://github.com/bjorn3) and [@jamadazi](https://github.com/jamadazi) for sketching out the algorithm we used
-- Everyone else who contributed in the [issue](https://github.com/bevyengine/bevy/issues/68) and [PR](https://github.com/bevyengine/bevy/pull/1471) threads for a combined 206 messages!
+* Everyone else who contributed in the [issue](https://github.com/bevyengine/bevy/issues/68) and [PR](https://github.com/bevyengine/bevy/pull/1471) threads for a combined 206 messages!